RolloutIQ™ vs Autodesk Forma

 Autodesk Forma is strong construction PM for the project team.
 Where it falls short for a retail operator is the owner-portfolio layer: a retail-native hierarchy, a track record with retail brands, and account control that sits with the owner rather than the contractor.

 Forma is architected one project per building.
 Cross-project rollups exist as analytics overlays, but there is no retail-native Brand to Location to Site to Project hierarchy and no deal or lease lifecycle upstream of the build.
-Retail operators running 50 to 500 stores need a portfolio system of record, not reporting layered on top of project silos.
+Retail operators running 50 to 500 stores need a portfolio system of record.
+Forma gives them reporting layered on top of project silos.

 No Verifiable Modern Retail-Brand Customer

 Autodesk markets to retail owners and runs a retail blog, yet its named owner references are data centers, healthcare, aviation, and transport.
-The only named retail brands ran the discontinued legacy Buzzsaw product more than fifteen years ago.
-The platform's center of gravity is capital programs, not retail rollouts.
+The only named retail brands ran the discontinued legacy Buzzsaw product more than 15 years ago.
+The platform is centered on capital programs rather than retail rollouts.

 Phased, Reseller-Assisted Onboarding